carpentries-incubator/twitter-with-twarc/setup.md

   You can create a developer account [here](developer.twitter.com/en) The developer is particular about having a valid phone number, add one to your Twitter account if you haven't yet
   - Fill out the Application questions as listed:
+  - insert figure here kristi
 	- What County are you based in?
 	- What's your use case?
 Doing academic research (recommended)
 	- Will you make Twitter content or derived information available to a government entity or a government affiliated entity?
 No (recommended)
 	- Click through the user agreement and verify your email.

+### Making your Project and App

+Right after verifying your email, you wil be taken to your Developer Portal Dashboard and prompted to create a new *Project*.
+Every instance of Twarc is a *Twitter App* and *Twitter Apps* live inside of *Projects*.
+After selecting 'Exploring the API' as your use case, you will be given "Essential Access".
+Essential Access allows you to have one project with one App inside of it.

+- insert figures here kristi

+Note the given keys down in an accessible place like a password manager.
+You will not see these keys again, so this is essential.
+You should have:
+* Consumer Key: API Key and Secret
+* Authentication Bearer Token
+* Access Token and Secret

+You will need to keep a total of 5 items listed above.

+#### Obtain Access Token and Secret

 {% include links.md %}